 Louisiana voters reject teacher pay raises, judicial retirement, other amendments

-BATON ROUGE — Louisiana residents rejected several constitutional amendments in Saturday's election, dealing with issues including teacher pay raises and the age at which judges must retire.
+BATON ROUGE — Louisiana residents rejected every proposed constitutional amendment put before them on Saturday, from teacher pay raises to the mandatory retirement age for judges.

-With nearly 60 percent of the state's 3,722 precincts reporting unofficial returns, each of five proposed constitutional amendments were being defeated soundly.
-The closest was Amendment 3, which would have given the state's public school teachers a pay raise.
+With over 95 percent of the state's 3,722 precincts reporting unofficial returns, three of five proposed constitutional amendments were losing in all parishes.
+The others were losing soundly, but with support in some locales.

+Amendment 3 lost in all parishes except Bossier, Livingston, St. Tammany, Tensas, Vermillion and Vernon.
 Under the Legislature's proposal, the state would have dissolved three education trust funds and used that money for raises.
 The funds being dissolved are the Education Excellence Fund, the Education Quality Trust Fund and the Support Fund.
 The amendment would have funded permanent annual raises of $2,250 for teachers and $1,125 for support staff.

 Amendment 5 would have raised the mandatory retirement age for Louisiana judges from 70 to 75.
 Advocates said it would have allowed for more experienced judges to remain on the bench.
 Opponents argued that the amendment would essentially create lifetime terms for state judges and that the current age limit ensures that judges are alert and capable.